fstltna/addskins/README.md

 # addskins
-Tool to download all the files of the desired type from a web page
+Tool to add skins to a minetest server using the simple_skions mod

 # How to use it: